CGamesPlay/node-callable-instance/README.md

   },
 });

-// cloning using spread operator. (spread looses call signature so it is important to call makeCallable again) const cloned = Callable.makeCallable({...callableObject});
+// cloning using spread operator + makeCallable. (spread looses call signature so it is important to call makeCallable again) const cloned = Callable.makeCallable({...callableObject});

 // cloning using Callable.clone (accepts only direct instance of Callable. e.g. made with makeCallable)